 Duren Kennels is located in the foothills of the Ozark Mountains.
 Known as the Gateway to the Ozarks, Poplar Bluff, Missouri is about 150 miles from St. Louis, Missouri; Memphis, Tennessee; and Little Rock, Arkansas.
-Our training grounds cover 400 acres adjacent to the kennel.
+The training grounds cover 400 acres adjacent to the kennel.

 Through the 80’s and 90’s I trained many shooting dogs for the National Birdhunter trials (NBHA).
 Brittanys, German Shorthairs, Pointers and Setters – each breed has its own unique traits.
 In training you have to respect and understand each breed as well as each dog.
 They don’t all train the same.
 From training 800 to 900 dogs or more throughout the years, I

-In force breaking and along with the other training, I like to force break all my dogs somewhere in the area of 16 months, depending on the dog.
+In force breaking and along with the other training, I like to force break all his dogs somewhere in the area of 16 months, depending on the dog.
 You don’t want to wait until a dog is too old and has started picking up bad habits by being hunted for a season and is set in their ways.
 It’s just easier on the trainer and the dog.
-In my whoa breaking, I teach a dog to stop where ever you asked him.
+In whoa breaking, I would teach a dog to stop where ever you asked him.
 I like all my dogs to stand up and look pretty on my whoa.

 In retrieving I want to see an aggressive retriever.
 You can’t train that into them.
 They have to want to retrieve.
 It’s in their breeding.
 If you are not careful in training, you can take that out of them.
 In force retrieving, you have to work the force retrieve in with the dogs natural ability because actually what you are doing is teaching the dog how to do something correctly that he wants to do but didn’t really know how to do right.
 As a trainer, I can teach them how to retrieve correctly and whoa correctly.
 I set all my dogs up with the e-collar when I am whoa breaking but do not use it in my retrieving.
 That is something I am strongly against.
 When training is